Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 Based upon this criteria, a decision will be made on the provision of

 financial assistance.
-If approved, Post approval requirements will
+If approved, post approval requirements will

 be undertaken.